Are good golfers also good investors? A pro in both the game and the market draws out the parallels between golf and investing in the market.

 These same attributes—among others—also define successful investors.
 Traits like patience, focus and persistence could just as easily apply to a savvy investor as it could to a professional golfer.

-And on the financial side, Connolly has been recognized by Barron’s as one of the nation's top financial advisors, a job he loves with the zeal of a professional athlete.
+And on the financial side, Connolly has been recognized by publications such as Barron’s as one of the nation's top Financial Advisors in 2018, a job he loves with the zeal of a professional athlete.
 So when we asked Connolly how hitting the links is like investing, he didn't whiff.
 He narrowed it down to 7 key tips:

 As you swing your club, you need to fix your mind on where you want the ball to land.
 The same is true when you pick a stock or build a portfolio.
 Both investing and golf require patience—because even the pros only hit an ace every few thousand shots.